Last updated: 4 November, 2024 @ 12:04

-When buying brown crab it’s always best to buy live.
-The difference in taste and texture between a ready-cooked and freshly-cooked crab is surprisingly noticeable.
-If possible, try and hold the crab in your hand before buying.
-It should feel heavy for its size.
+When buying brown crab it’s always best to buy live, and the difference in taste and texture between a ready-cooked and freshly-cooked crab is surprisingly noticeable.

-Wrap your brown crab in damp newspaper and place upside down in the salad drawer of your fridge.
+However, it you need to store it for a few hours then wrap your brown crab in damp newspaper and place upside down in the salad drawer of your fridge.
 Just watch your fingers when reaching for the cucumber.

-Respect your Brown Crab
+Respect your brown crab

 Picking the meat

-Once cooled, the meat can then be picked.
-It really is worth the effort learning how to do this.
 Speaking from experience, the more you do it, the better you’ll get.
-My first crab took about an hour to pick.
-Now, I’d say it’s about ten minutes.
+Our first crab took about an hour to pick.
+Now, we’d say it’s closer to around 10 minutes.

-Of course, the added bonus in doing all of this yourself is that firstly, you’ll get to know your way around a crab, and secondly you’ll get both the brown and white meat.
+Of course, the added bonus in doing all of this yourself is that firstly, you’ll get to know your way around a crab, and secondly you’ll get both the delicious brown and delicate white meat.

 Here’s a great video tutorial that will help you get the hang of things.